ryanbates1990/dnd/spitballin.md

 These locations should be keyed and detailed with basic actions and characters within

 **Entertainment:**
 Entertainment District: gambling house, theater, house of illusions
+Cockfighting: Humble Haven

 **Bars:**
 - one in Humble Haven